fzqneo/XCheatSheet/cmake.md

 # CMake

+CMake is a tool to generate build scripts.
+In a mouthful way: it builds build scripts.
+The original purpose of CMake is to be platform independent.
+For example, the same CMake file can generate scripts for GNU make, clang and MSVC.

+There is a growing population of IDEs supporting CMake.
+E.g., KDevelop and CLion.

 Basically, there should be a `CMakeLists.txt` file (don't miss the **s** in the file name) in your project's root directory.
 There should also be a `CMakeLists.txt` file in every sub-directory